dotnet/csharplang/proposals/semi-auto-properties.md

 { set => field = value; }
 ```

+### Breaking changes

+The existence of the `field` contextual keyword within property accessor bodies is a potentially breaking change, proposed as part of a larger [Breaking Changes](https://github.com/dotnet/csharplang/issues/7964) feature.

+Since `field` is a keyword and not an identifier, it can only be "shadowed" by an identifier using the normal keyword-escaping route: `@field`.
+All identifiers named `field` declared within property accessor bodies can safeguard against breaks when upgrading from C# versions prior to 13 by adding the initial `@`.

 ### Field-targeted attributes

 As with auto properties, any property that uses a backing field in one of its accessors will be able to use field-targeted attributes: